decentraland/documentation/content/creator/sdk7/3d-essentials/shape-components.md

 The `src` field is required, you must give it a value when constructing the component.
 In the example above, the model is located in a `models` folder at root level of the scene project folder.

 {{< hint info >}}
-**💡 Tip**: We recommend keeping your models separate in a `/models` folder inside your scene.
+**💡 Tip**: We recommend keeping your models separate in the `assets/scene/models` folder inside your scene.
 {{< /hint >}}

 glTF models can include their own embedded textures, materials, colliders and animations.
 See [3D models](/creator/3d-modeling/3d-models) for more information on this.
+To override the materials of a model, use the [GltfNodeModifiers]({{< ref "/content/creator/sdk7/3d-essentials/materials.md#modify-gltf-materials" >}}) component.
+See [Modify glTF materials]({{< ref "/content/creator/sdk7/3d-essentials/materials.md#modify-gltf-materials" >}}) for more details.

 To prevent players from walking through a 3D model, or to make a model clickable, you must have a [collider]({{< ref "/content/creator/sdk7/3d-essentials/colliders.md" >}}), which may be embedded in the model or provided via a `MeshCollider` component.